pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

         say $bitmap.Str;
     }

-### iterate-chars($text?)
+### forall-chars($text, &code)

-    for $face.iterate-chars -> Font::FreeType::Glyph $glyph { ... }
+    $face.forall-chars: "Raku", -> Font::FreeType::Glyph $glyph { ... }

-Iterates through all the characters in the text, and returns the corresponding [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object for each of them in turn.
+Iterates through all the characters in the text, and passes the corresponding [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) object for each of them in turn.
 Glyphs which don't correspond to Unicode characters are ignored.

 Each time your callback code is called, a object is passed for the current glyph.
+The object is only valid for the duration of the call.

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

 If `$text` is ommitted, all Unicode mapped characters in the font are iterated.

-### iterate-glyphs()
+### forall-glyphs()

-    for $face.iterate-glyphs -> Font::FreeType::Glyph $glyph { ... }
+    $face.forall-glyphs: -> Font::FreeType::Glyph $glyph { ... }

-Iterates through all the glyphs in the font, and returns [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) objects.
+Iterates through all the glyphs in the font, and passes [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) objects.

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.